utm-coders/studyGroup/lessons/misc/intro-git/lesson.md

 does so _completely_, bringing the repo back to the exact state it was one commit ago with no indication that that commit ever happened.
 Similarly, `HEAD~2` will bring us back to two commits ago, and so on.
-Normally, those changes would be irrevocably* lost -- however, in our case, we can simply `git pull` them back from the GitHub repo.
+Normally, those changes would be irrevocably lost (although see below) -- however, in our case, we can simply `git pull` them back from the GitHub repo.

 There are less brute-force ways to move back one or more commits, but we won't be covering them in much detail here.
 A more thorough guide for the various